Cargando...

 The historic judicial proceeding initiated by Gregorio Hairabedian together with his daughter Luisa Hairabedian explained briefly.

-On December 29th, 2000 lawyer Gregorio Hairabedian, with the support of his counsel and daughter Dr. Luisa S. Hairabedian, began a case pursuing the right to the truth of the Armenian Genocide relative to the search of the truth and the fight against the impunity of the genocide against the Armenians by the state of Turkey from 1915 to 1923 of which specifically were constituents of the victim’s paternal and maternal families during that time in the Palu and Zeitoun vilayets respectively.
+On December 29, 2000, notary Gregorio Hairabedian, with the legal support of his daughter Doctor Luisa S. Hairabedian, began a Trial for the Right to the Truth of the Armenian Genocide.
+Their goal was to search for the truth and to fight against impunity of the State of Turkey regarding the Armenian Genocide between 1915 and 1923.
+Members of Gregorio and Luisa’s paternal and maternal family had been victims during that time, respectively located in the vilayatos of Palú and Zeitún.

 Subsequently, the Tribunal ordered the Argentine Chancellery to continue to pursue the corresponding International Exhorts the were promptly based in the aforementioned countries.